 East Indian sandalwood

-Consul of Information, Consulate of the Republic of Indonesia, Original Research for World Sensorium, Published on World Sensorium Original Website.
+Consul of Information, Consulate of the Republic of Indonesia.
+This statement can be found on the World Sensorium original website.

 Duke, J. A., n.d.
 Santalum album (Santalaceae).
 Dr. Duke’s Phytochemical and Ethnobotanical Databases. [website]

 Engler, A., 2019.
 “This Ayurvedic Ingredient Is About to Go Extinct — Here’s Why.”
 MindBodyGreen. [website]